Article Translations: (Spanish)

 - Ask the doctor about using over-the-counter medicine for itching.

-Never use aspirin to reduce pain or fever in kids with chickenpox because aspirin has been associated with a rare but serious disease, Reye syndrome, which can lead to liver failure and even death.
+Never give aspirin to kids with chickenpox.
+Such use has been linked to a rare but serious disease, Reye syndrome, which can lead to liver failure and even death.

-As much as possible, discourage kids from scratching.
-This can be difficult for them, so consider putting mittens or socks on your child's hands to prevent scratching during sleep.
-Also, trim fingernails and keep them clean to help lessen the effects of scratching, including broken blisters and infection.
+The chickenpox rash is very itchy.
+As much as possible, discourage kids from scratching to prevent broken blisters and infection.
+Consider putting mittens or socks on your child's hands to prevent scratching during sleep.
+Also, trim fingernails and keep them clean.

 - has a severe cough or trouble breathing